USS Kentucky (BB-66): Construction

 Like Iowa-class ships from Missouri (hull number BB-63) onwards, the frontal bulkhead armor was increased from the original 11.3 in to 14.5 in in order to better protect against fire from frontal sectors.
-Because the Iowa-class torpedo defense was virtually the same as the preceding South Dakota-class battleships it was proposed that Illinoiss and Kentuckys hull be redesigned to provide a greater degree of torpedo protection for the battleship.
+Because the torpedo defense on the Iowa class was virtually the same as the preceding it was proposed that Illinoiss and Kentuckys hull be redesigned to provide a greater degree of torpedo protection for the battleship.
 Under the original construction schematics for the class each side of the ship was protected below the waterline by two tanks mounted outside the belt armor, and separated by a bulkhead.
 These tanks were initially planned to be empty, but in practice were filled with water or fuel oil.
 The armored belt tapered to a thickness of 4 in below the waterline.
 Behind the armored belt there was a void, and then another bulkhead.
 The outer hull was intended to detonate a torpedo, with the outer two compartments absorbing the shock and with any splinters or debris being stopped by the armored belt and the empty compartment behind it.
 In 1939 the Navy discovered that this system was less effective than the earlier torpedo defense system of the North Carolina-class due to the excessive rigidity of the lower belt armor causing leakage into adjacent compartments.
 Subsequently, the design of the torpedo defense system was modified for Illinois and Kentucky, such as eliminating knuckles along certain holding bulkheads; the intended construction format was estimated to provide up to 20% improvement to the torpedo defense of the battleship while simultaneously reducing flooding in the event of a torpedo strike.